Technica-Engineering/vector_blf/README.md

 * There is currently no transition between little/big endian.
 Current support is only for little endian machines.
 * There should be setter/getter methods instead of direct member variable access.
 Also for bit settings.
 * All return pointers should be of type std::unique_ptr to make ownership clear
-* don't use enum class for data types, but use stdint instead.
 * Newest version of binlog.dll writes reseved_115 at end of file.
 * use std::chrono for all times